CryptoMarketMonitor/BroadcastServer/README.md

 standardized format.
 We are continueing to add support for new exchanges, and plan to support additional currency pairs in the near future.

+Disclaimer: This software and its associated data is provided as is, with no guarantee of validity or accuracy.

 BroadcastServer
 ===============